Chesapeake Studies: Restoration

-On September 15-16, 2023, Salisbury University will host “Chesapeake Studies: Bringing Communities Together,” the third in a series of interdisciplinary academic conferences for anyone working in the fields of Chesapeake science, policy, environmental advocacy, the humanities, social sciences, and the arts.
+On September 19, 2025, Salisbury University will host “Chesapeake Studies: Restoration” the fourth in a series of interdisciplinary academic conferences for anyone working in the fields of Chesapeake science, policy, environmental advocacy, the humanities, social sciences, and the arts.

 We invite proposals for presentations, panel discussions, and posters that contribute to the scholarly understanding of the region from a broad range of professions and disciplines in the humanities, social sciences, natural sciences, public service, and the arts.
 It is our hope that this conference series promotes communication between professionals and scholars working in disciplines and offices that do not often interact.
 We believe this network has the potential to enrich our understanding of the Chesapeake and improve our individual efforts.

 Please click the link below to submit a proposal.
+Proposal submission deadline is April 30.
 If you have any questions, please contact the chair of the program committee, Creston Long, at cslong@salisbury.edu.

 PLEASE NOTE: PRESENTERS ARE EXPECTED TO REGISTER FOR THE CONFERENCE